uc-cdis/wool/README.md

 This formatting comment was generated automatically by a script in [uc-cdis/wool](https://github.com/uc-cdis/wool).
 ````

-## Automatically Comment GitHub PRs with a GitHub action workflow
+## Automatically Comment on GitHub PRs with a GitHub action workflow

 Wool can be added as an action in a GitHub action workflow to automatically comment on GitHub pull
 requests to suggest formatting changes.